 In addition to the taste, one of the big benefits to salt baked fish is how stunning it looks when you chip the salt away.

-Of course, it’s slightly awkward to serve a whole fish sitting in a bed of salt on a baking pan to your dinner party and after your guests go “oooh,” they may be like, “OK, so what now??”
-So after showing it off and letting your guests get some pics for Instagram, you may want to remove the skin and filet it for them.
+Of course, it's slightly awkward to serve an entire fish sitting in a bed of salt on a baking pan to your dinner party and after your guests go "oooh," they may be like, "OK, so what now??"

 Guess what?
 Everything I heard about salt baked fish is true!
 I’m honestly not sure if I’ve ever had such a moist and well-seasoned piece of fish in my life.
 It was seriously melt-in-your-mouth perfection.

 For more delicious fish recipes, check out my Grilled Mojito Swordfish and my Fresh Fish Tacos!
+But I think salt-baked is now one of my very favorite ways to enjoy fish!

 Salt Baked Fish